renamoo/renamoo/README.md

 ### Hi there 🐾
-I'm Rena, an engineer based in Tokyo 🇯🇵.
-Currently working at Google.
+I'm Rena, an engineer based in Tokyo 🇯🇵
-This readme is still under construction 🚧
+I started learning programming after graduation and was quickly fascinated by Tech world.
+If you are interested in my story or artifacts, please visit [my portfolio](https://renamoo-portfolio.netlify.app/) 🌱

 ### 🌟 I love works involving...
 - code writing